Haraldur Freyr Guðmundsson

 hometown team Keflavík.
-He is now manager at Reynir Sandgerði and won the 4 Division 2018 with the club, without losing a single game, In 2020 he promoted Reynir to the 2 division.
+He is now manager at Reynir Sandgerði and won the 4 Division 2018 with the club, without losing a single game.
+In 2020 he promoted Reynir to the 2 division.
 Two promotions in three years.

 Club career

 He has played for Cypriot team Apollon Limassol.
 He joined from Norwegian team Aalesunds FK having played there since 2005, when he joined from Icelandic team Keflavík.
 On 31 August 2011, he signed with Start.
 However, he switched back to Keflavík before the 2012 season.
-Played through Keflavík youth academy and then joining the first team in 1999.
+He played through Keflavík youth academy and then joined the first team in 1999.

 Guðmundsson retired from football at the end of the 2016 season.

 International career

 He has also played for the Iceland national under-21 football team and twice for the Iceland senior side.